Korean Culture Club

 The aim of the UT Korean Culture Club is to unite people interested in Korean culture.
 We hold various events such as workshops, movie nights, lectures, and other events to introduce different aspects of Korean culture and society at the university.
 Our events are free and are open to everyone.

-The events for the 2025/26 autumn semester can be found below.
+The events for the 2025/26 spring semester can be found below.

 Facebook event